Key Steps for Understanding the “Real” Business Case

 Other costs.
 Other costs may include facilities improvements, hardware and software costs, T&E and, in some cases, taxes, if you are moving roles from other offshore locations.
 Certain countries charge VAT and other taxes for moving roles, and the tax implications can be complex and hard to ascertain.
 It’s generally a good thing to bring in expert guidance on these kinds of matters.

-When doing the analysis, the labor cost savings opportunities will often “speak for themselves.”
+When doing the analysis, the outsourcing savings opportunities will often “speak for themselves.”
 By that I mean that if you do a good job of analyzing the potential areas of scope, you will easily see which functions are the best candidates for migrating to an outsourcing model.
-Once you see the savings opportunities, make sure that you also factor in the complexity, core and strategic nature of the functions, as well as the risks inherent in moving them.
+Once you see the outsourcing savings cost savings opportunities, make sure that you also factor in the complexity, core and strategic nature of the functions, as well as the risks inherent in moving them.

 Also, it may make sense to move certain roles within a function, rather than the entire function itself.
 It’s often preferable to retain certain levels of subject matter expertise and/or management in-house in order to handle more complex issues and establish a structure to manage the external party, whether it remains part of your organization or moves to a third party.